efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 This is a blog post for our paper [*Screenplay Summarization Using Latent Narrative Structure*](https://arxiv.org/pdf/2004.12727.pdf) accepted at ACL 2020.

-We summarize episodes from the TV series CSI: Crime Scene Investigation based on their screenplays and produce video summaries.
-We propose ways to incorporate knowledge about the narrative structure into general unsupervised and supervised extractive summarization algorithms.
+We summarize episodes from the TV series "CSI: Crime Scene Investigation" by considering their screenplays and produce video summaries.
+According to cognitive analysis [1], in order to summarize a story it is necessary to access a high level analysis of the story that highlights its central concepts.
+Inspired by such cognitive studies and screenwriting theory that provides a solid analysis of the narrative structure in movies and TV shows [5], we propose ways to incorporate knowledge about the narrative structure into general unsupervised and supervised extractive summarization algorithms.

-You can find the CSI dataset for summarization [*here*](https://github.com/EdinburghNLP/csi-corpus), our pytorch code [*here*](https://github.com/ppapalampidi/SUMMER) and our automatically created video summaries [*here*](https://github.com/ppapalampidi/SUMMER/blob/master/video_summaries/video_summaries_link.csv).
+You can find the CSI dataset used for summarization [*here*](https://github.com/EdinburghNLP/csi-corpus), our pytorch source code [*here*](https://github.com/ppapalampidi/SUMMER) and our automatically created video summaries used for human evaluation purposes [*here*](https://github.com/ppapalampidi/SUMMER/blob/master/video_summaries/video_summaries_link.csv).

 ## Screenplay summarization as scene selection